sampsyo/home/_drafts/bril.md

 ```

 It can get annoying to constantly need to convert to and from JSON,
-and it's wasteful to constantly serialize and deserialize programs at each stage in a long pipeline.
+and it's wasteful to serialize and deserialize programs at each stage in a long pipeline.
 But the trade-off is that the Bril ecosystem comprises a large number of small pieces, loosely joined and infinitely remixable on the command line.

 [bril-ocaml]: https://github.com/sampsyo/bril/tree/main/bril-ocaml